nasir5606/restaurant-bill-manage/README.md

-This is restaurant Billing management system.
+This is a restaurant Billing management system.